 11 of 16Continue to 12 of 16 below.

 12 of 16

 Decorate a Windowsill

 If you're lucky enough to to have a window in your bathroom, why not take full advantage of the natural light?
-This glorious plant-filled windowsill from westcoastplantwave gives us major rainforest vibes.
-Look for plants that require a lot of natural light, such as jade or snake plants, and let them live their best lives.Continue to 14 of 17 below.
+This glorious plant-filled windowsill from westcoastplantwave gives us major rainforest flare.
+Look for plants that require a lot of natural light, such as jade or snake plants, and let them live their best lives.Continue to 13 of 16 below.